 Snow Chemistry

 Snow chemistry will continue to be cooperatively monitored in late February and early March by the USGS Water Resource Division in Colorado.
 The 3 sites include Noisy Basin on the western edge of the Jewell Basin Hiking Area and 12 miles west of the GBW, and Apgar Mountain in Glacier NP about 5 miles NW of the GBW, and at Big Mountain Ski Area about 19 miles west of the GBW.
 These 3 sites will continue to be cooperatively operated with USGS, Flathead NF, and NPS staff with financial support from the USFS R1 Air Quality Program budget and the NPS.
-Chemical analysis (H+, Ca2+, Mg2+, Na+, K+, HN4+, SO4+, NO3-, and Cl-) is analyzed in the USGS laboratory in Denver, Colorado and data analysis and reporting completed by USGS Water Resource Division in Colorado.
+Chemical analysis (H+, Ca2+, Mg2+, Na+, K+, HN4+, SO4+, NO3-, and Cl-) is analyzed in the USGS laboratory in Denver, Colorado with data analysis and reporting completed by USGS Water Resource Division in Colorado.
 Snowpack chemistry data and reports are available at the USGS web site at http://co.water.usgs.gov/Pubs/index.html#OFR